mishmanners/stream-deck-template/README.md

 7. Export for finised product as JPEG or PNG.

-When happy with everything, head to the settings on your stream deck by opening "Stream Deck" software.
+When you are happy with how this looks, head to the settings on your stream deck by opening "Stream Deck" software.
 Add the "Sleep" button and select your new screensaver.

 ![image](https://github.com/MishManners/stream-deck-template/blob/main/Screenshots/Sleep%20Button.JPG)